vapor/docs/3.0/docs/fluent/getting-started.md

 |SQLite|[fluent-sqlite](https://github.com/vapor/fluent-sqlite)|3.0.0|`sqlite`|Open source, embedded SQL database.
 Its simplistic nature makes it a great candiate for prototyping and testing.|
 |MongoDB|fluent-mongo|n/a|`mongo`|Coming soon.
 Popular NoSQL database.|

-Replace any Xcode placholders (`<#...#>`) in the code snippets below with the information from this table.
+!!! note

-!!! seealso
+    Replace any Xcode placholders (`<#...#>`) in the code snippets below with information from the above table.

 You can search GitHub for the tag [`fluent-database`](https://github.com/topics/fluent-database) for a full list of official and third-party Fluent database drivers.

-### Package
+### Add Package Dependency

 Once you have decided which driver you want, the next step is adding it as a dependency to your project in your SPM package manifest file.